 Many of the stars leading this takeover graduated from one of three small prestigious drama schools in London: the Royal Academy of Dramatic Arts (Rada), London Academy of Music and Dramatic Arts (Lamda) or the Guildhall School of Music and Drama.
 In the acting world, these institutions are as prestigious as Oxford or Harvard, and have been producing movie stars for generations.
 Their training is all-encompassing, focusing heavily on method acting and movement.

 To outsiders, their methods can seem bizarre, such as spending hours every week just learning how to stand still or going to the zoo to study the movement of the animals.
-Much of the training gets to the very essence of an actor's presence; it's a way for him to bare his soul.
+Much of the training gets to the very essence of an actor's presence; it's a way for them to bare their soul.

-To find out what really goes on at drama school, we spoke to three people who graduated in the past five years.
-They asked us to change their names, so they wouldn't be ostracized from all the nice theater bars in Soho.
+To find out what really goes on at drama school we spoke to three people who graduated in the past five years.
+They asked us to change their names so they wouldn't be ostracized from all the nice theatre bars in Soho.